0xAX/linux-insides/SysCall/linux-syscall-4.md

 search_binary_handler(bprm);
 ```

 function.
 This function goes through the list of handlers that contains different binary formats.
-Currently the Linux kernel supports following binary formats:
+Currently the Linux kernel supports the following binary formats:

 * `binfmt_script` - support for interpreted scripts that are starts from the [#!](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) line;
 * `binfmt_misc` - support different binary formats, according to runtime configuration of the Linux kernel;